rockease2021/urlLookupService/README.md

 # Design

- Block Diagram :-
  ![URL_Lookiup_Design](https://user-images.githubusercontent.com/94652016/142744898-401bb599-aacd-42f8-bcb0-fc4550114f7e.png)

 # Load Balancer:

    To load balance the HTTP Requests to the configured pool of Url Lookup services.
+Based on the need, We can spin up more URL lookup service intances to handle the scale requirements.
 This should help to handle the situation where the number of requests exceeds the capacity of the initial solution.

    The design will include master and standby loadbalancer for the High availablity.

-   I am planning to use HA Proxy Loadbalancer for load-balancing.
+   The plan is to use HA Proxy Loadbalancer for load-balancing.
 Since the use case is to load balance the requests to the backend URL lookup web service, I prefer HAParoxy over Nginx.
     We can even have a rate limit feature enabled on the load balancer to handle the burst of requests that exceed over Loadbalancer's performance.

    Performance Number: